react-native-google-signin/google-signin/README.md

 ## Notes

-Calling the methods exposed by this package may involve remote network calls and you should thus take into account that such calls may take a long time to complete (eg. in case of poor network connection).
+Calling the methods exposed by this package may involve remote network calls and you should thus take into account that such calls may take a long time to complete (e.g. in case of poor network connection).

 **idToken Note**: idToken is not null only if you specify a valid `webClientId`. `webClientId` corresponds to your server clientID on the developers console.
 It **HAS TO BE** of type **WEB**

 Read [iOS documentation](https://developers.google.com/identity/sign-in/ios/backend-auth) and [Android documentation](https://developers.google.com/identity/sign-in/android/backend-auth) for more information

-**serverAuthCode Note**: serverAuthCode is not null only if you specify a valid `webClientId` and set `offlineAccess` to true. once you get the auth code, you can send it to your backend server and exchange the code for an access token.
+**serverAuthCode Note**: serverAuthCode is not null only if you specify a valid `webClientId` and set `offlineAccess` to true.
+Once you get the auth code, you can send it to your backend server and exchange the code for an access token.
 Only with this freshly acquired token can you access user data.

 Read [iOS documentation](https://developers.google.com/identity/sign-in/ios/offline-access) and [Android documentation](https://developers.google.com/identity/sign-in/android/offline-access) for more information.